Mark Alan Smith

 Mark Alan Smith (born June 27, 1949) is an American serial killer who killed at least four women in Illinois and Arkansas during the 1960s, and was sentenced to 500 years' imprisonment for three of the deaths.
-Smith later confessed to killing eight women while stationed as a marine in West Germany, for which he was never prosecuted, and authorities believe he could be involved in other murders, both in the USA and overseas.
+Smith later confessed to killing eight women while stationed as a soldier in West Germany, for which he was never prosecuted, and authorities believe he could be involved in other murders, both in the US and overseas.

 Early life

 Smith was born at the Illinois Masonic Hospital, to marine Charles Gilbert Smith and Delores Rechlin, who had another four children.
 The couple separated when Mark was 2 to 3 years old, with his mother receiving primary custody.
 At the age of 7, his mother remarried, and the family moved out to McHenry County, Illinois, where Smith grew up.
 He attended the local grade school, but anger issues and the difficulty of adjusting to a new locale resulted in his return to Chicago.

 A year later, while a student at Edgebrook Public School, Smith attempted to strangle a female classmate behind the school building.
 One year after that, he stabbed a 6-year-old playmate with a pen knife more than 20 times.
 The boy managed to survive, and Mark was sent off to a psychiatrist.

-In 1966, he was enlisted in the army during the Vietnam War and stationed in West Germany, where, in 1967, he was court-martialed for assaulting four African-American colleagues.
-After three years in the army, he returned to the USA, settling in McHenry County.
+In 1966, Smith was enlisted in the Army during the Vietnam War and stationed in West Germany, where, in 1967, he was court-martialed for assaulting four African-American colleagues.
+After three years in the army, he returned to the US, settling in McHenry County.